Bracketology Bubble Watch: Providence continues their winning ways

 TOP 9: Gonzaga (NBC: 1), San Diego State (NBC: 1), BYU (NBC: 5), Saint Mary’s (NBC: 8)

-UTAH STATE (NET: 38, NBC: First four out): Utah State took a loss that they could not afford to close out the regular season on Saturday night.
-They lost at New Mexico (158), their second Quad 3 loss of the season.
-That, in and of itself, is not a killer, but the fact that the Aggies have not beaten a top 30 team this season and only have two top 85 wins — Florida (32) and LSU (33) on neutral courts — is a bigger issue.
-At this point, I think that Utah State probably wants to win the Mountain West tournament if they want to feel good about where they are sitting on Selection Sunday.
+UTAH STATE (NET: 38, NBC: First four out): The Aggies got revenge for a season-closing loss to New Mexico (142) by beating the Lobos in the quarterfinals of the Mountain West tournament.
+I still think USU needs to win the automatic bid if they want any chance of getting into the NCAA tournament.
+The Aggies have not beaten a top 30 team this season and only have two top 85 wins — Florida (32) and LSU (33) on neutral courts — compared to two Quad 3 losses.

 EAST TENNESSEE STATE (NET: 41, NBC: 11): The Buccaneers survived Western Carolina (143) on Saturday and will now head into the SoCon tournament as regular season champs with a 24-4 record.
 They have a win at UNCG (73) and a win at LSU (33), but they do have an ugly Quad 4 loss to Mercer (197) at home.
 That is the killer.
 The Buccaneers can only lose to UNCG or Furman (66) in the SoCon tournament to have a chance, and even that might be a bit of a longshot.